Your first EURES Job (YfEJ)

 - young people up to 35 years old to find a job, traineeship or apprenticeship in another Member State.

-- employers to find the skills they need for their hard to fill vacancies.
+- employers to find the skills they need for their businesses.

-- Activities are implemented by consortia driven by EURES services, involving at least seven countries.
+- Activities are implemented by consortia led by EURES services, involving at least seven countries.

 How is it funded?

 As of 2014, Your first EURES Job is financed under the EURES axis of the EaSI programme.